 To support the appraisals, cash flows for a 10-year horizon was prepared, not considering any inflation that may be recorded in the period.
-The average discount rate applied to cash flows was 11.03% while the average capitalization rate adopted in the 10^{th} year of the cash flow was 7.92%.
+The average discount rate applied to cash flows was 11.03% while the average capitalization rate adopted in the 10^{th} year was 7.92%.